jaimemendozadev/nextjs-state-crash-course/README.md

 When you invoke `createContext` for the first time, `IT'S IMPORTANT THAT YOU EXPLICITLY DEFINE THE SHAPE OF YOUR DATA` that you'll be tracking in your app.

-The shape of the data becomes very important when you create your custom `React.Provider` component to start the actual Frontend Database.
+The shape of the data becomes very important when you create your custom `React.Provider` component in the [next section](#2-use-the-reactprovider-as-a-wrappercomponent) to start the actual Frontend Database.

 ```